Header image courtesy of Vianney Cahen (via Unsplash)

 Several litters of Pekingese were also brought over by smugglers, eventually leading to the breed becoming officially registered with the American Kennel Club in 1906, where the lapdog quickly became a frontrunner of pedigree shows.
 Influenced by the fascination with Chinoiserie at the turn of the century, its popularity spread.
 In fact, one in three of the dogs that survived the sinking of the Titanic was a Pekingese named “Sun Yat-sen!”

 However, back in China, there was a great shift that rocked the whole country.
-The fall of the Qing dynasty in 1911 meant the overthrow of the upper sect, and the Forbidden City was thrown into turmoil.
-That also meant the Pekingese dogs were left in the hands of Chinese Nationalists, who perceived them as symbols of the ruling class they were working to overturn.
-It was the moment that marked the Pekingese’s fall from grace, and thus, the Pekes were survived by their Western kennels, transforming into a part of ordinary families everywhere.
+In 1911, the fall of the Qing dynasty meant the overthrow of the upper sect, and the Forbidden City was thrown into turmoil.
+It also meant the Pekingese dogs were left in the hands of Chinese Nationalists, who perceived them as symbols of the ruling class they were working to overturn.
+It was the moment that marked the Pekingese’s fall from grace, and thus, the Pekes were survived by their Western kennels, transforming into a part of ordinary families.

 As a lapdog categorised under the “toy group,” there are some special considerations to be aware of when taking care of your Pekingese.
 Their smaller stature means they require less intensive levels of physical activity, which is great for apartment owners and less mobile individuals, but it also means that they need to be handled more delicately.
 You can also expect to pay regular visits to the groomers, or at least investing in a good fur-care kit, as their double-layered coat calls for routine upkeep during its seasonal shedding.

-Given all these concerns, and despite the undeniable cuteness of the Pekingese pup, it must be said that choosing to adopt dogs from a mixed heritage is the recommended route to take.
+Given these concerns, and despite the cuteness of the Pekingese pup, it must be said that adopting dogs from a mixed heritage is the recommended route to take.
 Breeding in general is a practice that causes immense strain on a dog’s health and often leads to cruel practices.